raniaxomiya2016/springboot-rani/README.md

 # Swagger 3 and Spring Boot example (with OpenAPI 3)

 Document REST API with Swagger 3 in Spring Boot example (follow OpenAPI 3 specification).

-You will also know several ways to configure Swagger API description and response.
+Includes examples of how to configure and provide endpoint information for Swagger/OpenAPI spec.

+## To Test

 http://localhost:8080/swagger-ui/index.html